MrTheWalrus/markable/README.md

 user.hated_foods << broccoli
 ```

-You can easily get list of all foods marked as favorite by your user
+You can easily get list of all food marked as favorite by your user

 ``` ruby
 user.foods_marked_as :favorite